 Although it's not a high power class light, the Eyeballer's beam is good enough to comfortably navigate with when you don't need to compete with motor vehicles.
 I have a preference for narrower beams, so I even find the Eyeballer's 15° beam slightly wide for my taste (lighting up ~2 1/2 traffic lane widths in complete darkness).
 The MEC Quattro's beam travels vastly further, but lights up less in the near field.

-The Eyeballer is a great small take along to provide extra forward visibility on daytime road rides when needed, or as a just in case light for any ride that has a chance of finishing up past early evening.
-With such a small size, I say just take the Eyeballer along on any significant road or urban ride.
+The Eyeballer is a great small take along to provide extra forward visibility on daytime road rides when needed, or as a just in case light for any ride that has a chance of finishing up past daylight hours.
+With such a small size, I say why debate - just take the Eyeballer along on any significant road or urban ride.

-Moreover, the Eyeballer performs well enough to be a primary light up in moderate conditions.
-You'll still need a larger, more expensive high performance light to pair with this to ride safely in difficult conditions, but the Eyeballer is exceptionally capable as a mini class light.
+Moreover, the Eyeballer performs well enough to be a primary light up to moderate conditions.
+You'll still need a larger, more expensive high performance light to pair with this to ride safely in difficult conditions, but the Eyeballer is exceptionally capable for a mini class light.
 It offers everything that was lacking in my short-lived experiment with the Blinder 1.

 The Eyeballer has 5 modes, with varying runtimes and utility.
-The flashing modes are especially useful in the daytime and late evening.
-Once conditions progress to darkness, I typically stick with the steady modes traditionally expected of all road vehicles at night.
+The flashing modes are especially useful from daytime to late evening.
+Once conditions progress to darkness, I stick with the steady modes traditionally expected of all road vehicles at night.

 The Eyeballer is available in 3 colours (black, red/black, silver/white).
 Unfortunately, I have the worst of the three (silver/white - the white silicone will look dirty/tatty in normal use), as it was the only version that MEC put on clearance pricing.